What is Public Access?

-Complete the 5RB Public Access Briefing Form attaching any relevant documentation and either email or post the the clerks at 5RB.
-Upon receipt, a 5RB Public Access barrister will look at the details at no initial cost to you to establish whether the matter qualifies for Public Access.
+Upon receipt, a 5RB Public Access barrister will look at the details at no initial cost to you to establish whether the matter is suitable for Public Access.
 You will then be notified whether it is a matter we can pursue on your behalf or not.

-If you would like to discuss the matter first, please contact one of our clerks Jamie Clack or Andrew Love on +44 (0)20 7242 2902.
-They will be happy to advise you on seniority, availability and fee rates.
+If you would like to discuss the matter first, please contact one of our clerks, Andrew Love or Antony Braeger, on +44 (0)20 7242 2902.
+They will be happy to advise you as to which members of chambers are able to accept Public Access instructions, their seniority, availability and fee rates.

 The two other ways to instruct barristers are as follows:

 - Professional Client Access.
 Solicitors, qualified in-house lawyers and other authorised litigators may instruct barristers directly either on behalf of clients or on their own account in any matter for all types of work.

 - Licensed Access.
 Licensed access is a licensing system whereby organisations or individuals who are suitable to instruct barristers because they have expertise in particular areas of law can apply to the Bar counsel to be licensed to instruct barristers directly in those areas.
 The licensed access licensing scheme ensures that the referrer has the skills necessary and the facilities available to instruct the Bar directly.